Parven05/Odin-Simple-Doc/README.md

 # Odin Doc-Gen

-A simple documentation generator for [Odin](https://odin-lang.org/) source code.
+A simple documentation generator for [Odin](https://odin-lang.org/) projects.
 Point it at your `src/` folder, run one command, get a single self-contained `index.html` with a searchable, filterable API reference.

 ## Requirements